Henri Jules, Prince of Condé: Childhood and education

-Because of his father exile from France and fighting for Spain, Henri Jules spent much of his youth in the Spanish Netherlands where he was also beginning in 1652 when he was seven years old educated by Pierre Bourdelot who taught him Latin.
+Because of his father's exile from France and fighting for Spain, Henri Jules spent much of his youth in the Spanish Netherlands where he was also beginning in 1652 when he was seven years old educated by Pierre Bourdelot who taught him Latin.
 The following year Henri Jules was enrolled in a Jesuit school in Namur to be taught alongside other children.

 Throughout much of his life, Henri Jules was mentally unstable.
 His maternal grandmother Nicole du Plessis, sister to the Cardinal Richelieu had suffered from the belief that her bottom was made of glass and therefore refused to sit down.
-Henri-Jules delusions manifested themselves in that he would imagine himself a dog and would bark like one.
+Henri-Jules' delusions manifested themselves in that he would imagine himself a dog and would bark like one.

 He was a short, ugly, debauched, and brutal man not only "repulsive in appearance", but "cursed with so violent a temper that it was positively dangerous to contradict him".
 He was well educated but had a malicious character.

 Trained as a soldier, in 1673 he was made official commander of the Rhine front, but in name only, as he lacked the military ability of his father.
 He also displayed a recklessness in battle and this lack of judgement made him as much a threat to his own troops as the enemy.
 His father would instead transfer his hopes on a worthy military successor for the Condé name on Henri-Jules cousin Francois-Louis.

 Henri Jules was accorded the responsibility of governing the Condé estates, a task for which he proved to be much more suitable.

 A possible bride considered for him at this time was his distant cousin, Élisabeth Marguerite d'Orléans, daughter of Gaston d'Orléans, but the marriage did not materialize.